shantguedekelian/Trends-in-Recipes/README.md

 >**Features:**
 >
->'calories': The amount of calories in a serving of the recipe.
+>'calories': Quantitative - The amount of calories in a serving of the recipe.
+>
->'is_meat': A binary (0 or 1) determining whether or not the 'is-meat' tag is in the 'tags' column of the recipe.
+>'is_meat': Nominal - A binary (0 or 1) determining whether or not the 'is-meat' tag is in the 'tags' column of the recipe.

 >**Predicting:**
 >
->'protein_pdv':
+>'protein_pdv': The amount of protein in a serving of the recipe (measured in % Daily Value).

+I will use a **Linear Regression** model.

+**Performance:**

+My model achieved an R² value of **0.49** which is pretty bad!
+This model doesn't have enough features to peform good and also the Linear Regression might not be the best model for this task because__.
+Transformations might also be necessary to normalize the data and get more interpretable results and better performance.

 # Final Model
 **Features in my Final Model:**

 >**Nutrition Info:**
 >
 >'calories':